aeternity/tutorials/sophia-fungible-token-contract.md

 Return remote type_______ word
 ```

-And the returned value is 100 as much as we minted.
+The decoded returned value is 100 - as much as we minted.

 ## Conclusion
 Now you know how easy it is to create a Sophia fungible token contract.